Create users in Azure Database for MySQL

 Connect to the database with the new user

 Sign in to the server, specifying the designated database and using the new username and password.
 This example shows the MySQL command line.
-When you use this command, you are prompted for the user's password.
+When you use this command, you're prompted for the user's password.
 Use your own server name, database name, and user name.
-See how to connect the single server and the flexible server below.
+See how to connect the single server and the flexible in the following table.

 Limit privileges for a user

 To restrict the type of operations a user can run on the database, you must explicitly add the operations in the GRANT statement.
-See an example below:
+See the following example:

 CREATE USER 'new_master_user'@'%' IDENTIFIED BY 'StrongPassword!'; GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER ON *.* TO 'new_master_user'@'%' WITH GRANT OPTION; FLUSH PRIVILEGES;